Ammanford Urban District Council

-Ammanford Urban District Council was a former local authority in Carmarthenshire.
-It was established under the provisions of the Local Government Act 1894 in 1903 and comprised parts of the parishes of Llandybie and Betws.
+Ammanford Urban District Council was a former local authority in Carmarthenshire, Wales, responsible for administering the town of Ammanford.
+It was established in 1903 covering areas ceded from the parishes of Llandybie and Betws.
 It was created specifically as a result of the rapid population growth in the town as a result of the expansion of the Welsh anthracite coalfield.